|

 Photo: Charlie Miller

-My last step was to re-cover the underside of the chair seat.
+My last step was to re-cover the underside of the chair seat (the bottom of the chair).

 how to reupholster a dining chair - underside

-I used some of fabric I had taken off of the chair (a piece that was in the best condition) and added it to cover the underside.
+Then, I used some of the fabric I had taken off of the chair (a piece that was in the best condition) and added it to cover the underside.

 I thought this was a little ‘added upcycle’ and also a way of keeping a bit of the chair’s history!